CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/build-profiles/README.md

 - Ingesting a DataSource (`IngestDataSourceJob`)
 - Building Profiles (`BuildProfileJob`)

-These Jobs flows provide existing functionality, similar to what happens when creating these resources in the Cortex Console.
+These jobs flows provide existing functionality, similar to what happens when creating these resources in the Cortex Console.

 ## Running Locally